derekmichaelwright/AGILE_LDP_Phenology/README.md

 ![](Figure_02.png)

-*Fig. 2: Variations in temperature, day length and phenological traits across contrasting environment for a lentil (Lens culinaris Medik.) diversity panel. (a) Daily mean temperature (red line) and day length (blue line) from seeding to full maturity of all genotypes.
+*Figure 2: Variations in temperature, day length and phenological traits across contrasting environment for a lentil (Lens culinaris Medik.) diversity panel. (a) Daily mean temperature (red line) and day length (blue line) from seeding to full maturity of all genotypes.
 The shaded